-10.1 Using the Report Designer Interface
+11.1 Using the Report Designer Interface

-NOTE: You must be a member of the srsadmins group to design reports using Report Designer.
-The name srsadmins is the default name (which you can change) of the File Reporter administrators group created during the installation of the Engine.
+NOTE: You must be a member of the SrsAdmins group to design reports using Report Designer.
+The name SrsAdmins is the default name (which you can change) of the File Reporter administrators group created during the installation of the Engine.

-1 From the Apps page, double-click MFR Report Designer.
+1 From the Start menu, launch the Galileo 3.5 Report Designer.